Fristi/bazel-deck/slides.md

   - Protocol definitions are in sync
   - Decreased processing time
 - Decreased build times and resource utilization
+  - Only build what has changed
+  - Only test what changed (decrease integration test resource util)
 - Maybe a replacement as SBT or next to it, up to you 😄

 </v-clicks>